AurelBdl/Stattrack/README.md

 2. ⏲️ **Timer**: Introduce a countdown timer for specific game scenarios or training sessions.
 Players can set a timer for drills or match intervals, enhancing their overall performance and preparedness.

+3. 📱 **Mobile App Integration**: Develop a companion mobile app that syncs with the tracker to provide detailed statistics and insights.
+Users could analyze their gameplay on their phones and receive real-time updates, share stats or achievements on social media platforms.

 We believe these features will enhance the user experience and provide more comprehensive tools for airsoft enthusiasts.
 Stay tuned for updates as we continue to develop Stattrack!